kienkauko/serverless-simulator/README.md

 - **Additional Simulator Notes:**
   - Simulation statistics aggregate metrics such as processed requests, resource spawning attempts, blocking reasons, and latency sums.
   - Detailed logging is implemented to track each step in the lifecycle of requests and containers.
+  - Currently the simulator can only simulate up to 5D model with app lifecycle containing 4 states: Null, Warm CPU, Warm Model, Active.
+  - By adjusting the following metrics:
+    ```
+    "container": {
+        "spawn_time": 1/0.25,   # Time units to spawn a container
+        "idle_cpu_timeout": 1/0.5,     # Time units an idle container waits before removal
+        "idle_model_timeout": 0.0001,   # Time units an idle model waits before removal
+        "load_request_time": 1/10000,  # Time units to load a request into a container
+        "load_model_time": 10,    # Time units to load a model into a container
+    },
+    ```
+  - The simulator can be used to simulate 2D and 3D models with fewer states in the lifecycle.

 ## Markov Model Implementation